-EMERGENCIES\\
+EMERGENCIES

-- Contact Dr. Okoroha's PA at OkorohaPA@gmail.com if any of the following are present: - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from incision (a small amount of drainage is expected) · - Difficulty breathing - Excessive nausea/vomiting - Calf pain - If you have an emergency after office hours or on the weekend, contact the service line at 507-284-4300 and you will be connected with someone who can help. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.
+- Contact Dr. Okoroha's PA at OkorohaPA@gmail.com if any of the following are present: - Painful swelling or numbness (note that some swelling and numbness is normal) - Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - Redness around incisions - Color change in distal arm and/or hand - Continuous drainage or bleeding from incision (a small amount of drainage is expected) · - Difficulty breathing - Excessive nausea/vomiting - Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 313-916-2181 and you will be connected to our pager service.
+This will connect you with the Orthopedic Physician on call. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.